 - Centrally run careers workshops including CVs, applications, interviews and assessment centres

-You can contact us through our online form or email hum dot eng at warwick dot ac dot uk to arrange a meeting in person or via video conferencing.
+You can also contact the Humanitarian Engineering Department to arrange a visit or email hum dot eng at warwick dot ac dot uk to arrange a meeting in person or via video conferencing.